References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Scheme of Charges takes precedence.

-The application shall be reviewed to determine if Regional Office surveyor involvement is required.
+The application will be reviewed to determine if Airworthiness Surveyor involvement is required.

 All national aircraft registered in the UK and operating on a National Certificate of Airworthiness (C of A) are